SergeyIvanov1/javarush-Island/README.md

 Settings(data for initialisation) storages in the local database.
 Database MySQL used for targets of study, upgrade skills.

-For demonstrations used screens from IDE Intellij IDEA.
+For demonstrations used screenshots from IDE Intellij IDEA.

 **Inside, the database consists from table with settings of objects and table probability of eating animals and plants:**